Bible Verses on Healing | Scriptures on Healing to Build Your Faith

 By His crucifixion Jesus bore our sins.
 Prior to that the Roman soldiers had brutally whipped Him.
 Speaking of the terrible torment Jesus took in His body, the apostle Peter declares that “by His wounds you have been healed.”
 Jesus took not only our sins, but also our sicknesses.

-A closing suggestion: if these Scriptures have helped you to grow in faith for healing, why not hit the Print button on your computer.
+A closing suggestion: if these healing Scriptures & Bible verses have helped you to grow in faith to receive God's healing touch, why not hit the Print button on your computer.
 Give yourself a hard copy that you can keep handy to read from time to time to refresh and increase your faith for healing.

 Subscribe (always free)